 login_hint

-REQUIRED.
-Hint to the Authorization Server about the login identifier the End-User might use to log in (if necessary).
+OPTIONAL.
+Hint to the Authorization Server about the login identifier the End-User might use to log in.
+If the client receives a value for this string-valued parameter, it MUST include it in the subsequent authorization request as the login_hint parameter value.

 iss